National Garden

 What I can see

 The National Garden (ex-Royal Garden- of the former palace), is an oasis of calmness in the bustling city, ideal for walking, jogging and relaxing.
-It is a garden with a huge variety of plants and occupies an area of about 16 acres.
+It is a garden with a huge variety of plants and occupies an area of about 160 acres.
 It houses over 500 different species of plants and trees (7,000 trees and 40,000 shrubs and herbs).
 It has 7 entrances and its design was based in the English style, unlike the garden of the new palace (now the Presidential Palace), which has a French style.
-It also contains 6 ponds, pergolas, sundial, botanic museum, children’s library, cafe, playground and a small zoo, which was built during George I reign.
+It also contains 6 ponds, pergolas, sundial, botanic museum, children’s library, cafe, playground and a former small zoo, which was built during George I reign.
 Also, in the National Garden, there are five marble busts of Ioannis Gabriel Eynard (Ioannis Kossos), Spyridon Samaras (Michalis Tompros), Dionysios Solomos (Thomas Thomopoulos), Ioannis Kapodistrias (Ioannis Kossos), Aristotelis Valaoritis (Fokion Rok) and one bronze of Jean Morea (Emile Antoine Bourdelle).

 What I can't see